Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - 2020-02-19T13:59:27.8353554Z - Event L

 ##### Order by a event counter in document

 In this option we need to be able to add a global counter to the documents in the order they are inserted.

-This could theoretical be done in a function reading the change log.
+This could theoretical be done in a azure function reading the change log.

-This will cause scalability issues.
+This will cause limit scalability when having a global counter like this.

+We would need to only have one publisher.

+### Delegating access to events

 ### Tasks